Soirar/test_repo/README.md

 * Use [UpperCamelCase][upper_camel_case] for enumeration names.

-    The enumeration name is a type and is therefore named in the same way.
+    The enumeration name is a type and is named in the same way.

     Yes: